alunduil/blog.alunduil.com/posts/2010-09-15-how-to-deliver-and-forward-with-postfix.rst

+---
-.. title: How To: Deliver and Forward with Postfix
+title: How To: Deliver and Forward with Postfix
-.. slug: how-to-deliver-and-forward-with-postfix
-.. date: 2010/09/15 14:05:47
-.. tags: store and forward, deliver and forward, postfix, bcc, recipient_bcc_maps, regexp, auto bcc
+tags: store and forward, deliver and forward, postfix, bcc, recipient_bcc_maps, regexp, auto bcc
-.. link:
-.. description:
-.. type: text
+---

 Introduction
 ------------